gitter-badger/LUNA-2/README.md

 A research tool.

+HEADS-UP: Code rewrite in progress.
+Some of the code is ancient, from simpler times.
+None of the renovations should break anything, but in case it does please let me know.
+I understand that I probably broke every PEP8 law but in my defense I wanted something that works first.
+Elegance can come with refinement (which has come at last).

 [![Alt text](data/media/screenshot.png?raw=true "Screenshot of Luna")](https://github.com/FRTNX/LUNA/blob/master/data/media/screenshot.png)

 ## Installation (Linux)

 Please note that these instructions are for ubuntu 16.04 but should work for most other distributions.
 If you encounter any issues during installation please send a stack trace to the email provided at the bottom of this readme or open an issue.

 Choose the directory you would like to keep the code in.
 Please note that after setup is complete, moving this directory will break the launcher, so store the code in a place you wont disturb.